SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 You are given a **list of words in one line**.

 **Randomize their order** and print **each word at a separate line**.

+## Hints

+- Split the input string (by space) and create an array of words
+- Create a random number generator - an object rnd of type Random
+- In a for-loop exchange each number at positions 0, 1, …, words.Length-1 by a number at random position.
+To generate a random number in range use rnd.nextInt(words.length)
+- Print each word in the array on new line

 ## Examples